Fulvio Gesmundo

 A Conference on Tensor Invariants in Geometry and Complexity Theory - Spring 2024

-Together with Austin Conner, Frederic Holweck and Luke Oeding we organize a conference on tensors and invariants to celebrate Joseph Landsberg's 60th birthday.
-The conference will be at Auburn University, May 13 - May 17, 2024.
-Interested participants are welcome to contact me or one of the other organizers.
+Together with Austin Conner, Cameron Farnsworth, Frederic Holweck and Luke Oeding, we organized a conference on tensors and invariants to celebrate Joseph Landsberg's 60th birthday.
+The conference was held at Auburn University, May 13 - May 17, 2024.
 More information on this event is available at this page.

 SIAM Minisymposia on Tensors at SIAM AG 23 - Summer 2023